 “As Magda, Melissa Citro brought her Wagnerian soprano to the role and stopped the performance in the second act with her aria, when she finally snaps in the face of the unseen Consul’s inhumanity to his fellow man.
 Ms. Citro is already singing such Wagnerian roles as a Norn and a Valkyrie in major houses.
 She has a great career ahead of her.
 See her now. ” – The Glimmerglass Festival, The Consul – CNY Café Momus

-Most recent engagements include the role of Minnie in La Fanciulla del West both with Michigan Opera Theatre and Opera Colorado, Marina in Dvorak’s rarely heard Dmitrij at the Bard Festival, and Gutrune in San Francisco Opera’s production of Wagner’s Ring while covering Brunnhilde in Siegfried and Sieglinde in Die Walkure, This season she returns to the Metropolitan Opera for Die Walkure, and debuts the role of Tosca.
+Most recent engagements include the role of Minnie in La Fanciulla del West both with Michigan Opera Theatre and Opera Colorado, Marina in Dvorak’s rarely heard Dmitrij at the Bard Festival, and Gutrune in San Francisco Opera’s production of Wagner’s Ring, where she also covered Brunnhilde in Siegfried and Sieglinde in Die Walkure.
+She returned to the Metropolitan Opera for Die Walkure and debuted Tosca at Opera Southwest.
+Next season she returns to Colorado Opera as Tosca.

 Prior to that she made her Washington Opera debut as Gutrune in their new production of Gotterdammerung, her return to New Orleans Opera as Rosilinde in Die Fledermaus, and her debut with the Detroit Symphony Orchestra in Mahler’s 2nd Symphony.
 Prior to that she made her debut with the San Francisco Opera as Freia in Das Rheingold, and Gutrune in Götterdämmerung, and her role debut as Sieglinde in Wagner’s Die Walküre with the Virginia Opera, Senta in Der Fliegende Hollander (cover) with San Francisco Opera, and her return to the Metropolitan Opera where she covered Renee Fleming in the title role in Dvořák’s Rusalka.
 She joined the San Francisco Opera and the Metropolitan Opera casts of The Makropulous Case, where she covered Karita Mattila as Emilia, and made her role debut as Senta in Lyric Opera of Kansas City’s production of Der Fliegende Hollander.
 In the 2014-15 season she performed the role of Rusalka with New Orleans Opera and the title role of La Wally in her debut with the Dallas Opera.
 In the summer of 2009 Ms. Citro made her debut with Glimmerglass Opera as Magda Sorel in Menotti’s The Consul.
 Ms. Citro also returned to the Los Angeles Opera to sing the roles of Ortlinde and Third Norn and covered the roles of Sieglinde and Guturne in Wagner’s Der Ring des Nibelungen, joined the Hawaii Opera Theatre as Ortlinde in Die Walküre, and debuted the Richmond Symphony Orchestra in Strauss’ Vier Letzte Lieder with conductor Marc Taddei.
 Ms. Citro made her Los Angeles Opera debut as the Nursing Sister in Suor Angelica, directed by William Friedkin with James Conlon.
 Prior to that in Los Angeles, Ms. Citro covered the roles of Elisabeth in Tannhäuser, Gertrude in Hänsel und Gretel and the title role of Jenůfa.
 Ms. Citro made her international debut in the title role of Janáček’s Jenůfa in Calixto Bieito’s acclaimed production for the Stuttgart Opera in 2008.
 This season she returns to Colorado Opera as Tosca.